herotechcourse/kotlin-racingcar-precourse/README.md

     - Throw an `IllegalArgumentException` if the name length is out of range
 - [x] Validate car name must only contain alphabets
     - Throw an `IllegalArgumentException` if the name contains non-alphabet characters
+- [x] Move forward
+    - [x] check if the randomly generated number is 4 or greater
+- [x] Calculate the max position of racing cars
+- [x] Find the cars at the specified position

 ### Race